RobertCzaja/learning/reset.md

 remove only last commit

 git reset some_file.txt
+git reset -- some_file.txt
-	When you decide to rever "add" command
+	When you decide to revet "add" command
-	File become "red" again and changes in will remain git reset
+	File become "red" again and changes in will remain

+git reset
 	all files becomes "red" from "green"
 ----------------------------------------------------